Why Choose Mauritius as an Offshore Tax Haven

 Type of Law

-Governing Mauritius laws are based on French civil and English common law.
+The governing laws in Mauritius are based on French civil and English common law.
 Offshore business laws are under the jurisdiction of the Mauritius Financial Services Commission (FSC).
 The FSC has been both diligent and prudent in adopting safeguards for investment that follow best international practices.
-Mauritius laws, in this respect, provide protection to the offshore investor and take all necessary steps to prevent misuse of Mauritius' role as an offshore jurisdiction.
+Mauritian law in this respect provides protection to the offshore investor and takes all necessary steps to prevent misuse of Mauritius' role as an offshore jurisdiction.